polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 return
 ```

-Then go back to your _"Endpoints"_ menu item, filter for _"echo"_, click it, and paste in
+Then go back to your _"Endpoints"_ menu item, find your _"echo"_ endpoint, click it,
-the following payload into your file.
+and invoke it with the following JSON payload.

 ```json
 {